-XIII Training on Equipment related to Mental Retardation Marks : 50 Objectives: To prepare or select appropriate TLM for IEP, Group Lesson both curricular and co-curriculum.
-To develop methods of including music, dance, drama as part of curricular and co-curricular activities.
-To carry out a project on a selected topic under supervision.
+XIII Training on Equipment related to Mental Retardation Marks : 50 Objectives: • To prepare or select appropriate TLM for IEP, Group Lesson both curricular and co-curriculum. • To develop methods of including music, dance, drama as part of curricular and co-curricular activities. • To carry out a project on a selected topic under supervision.
 Unit 1 : Concept of learning and functional Aids (NRT) types and use.
-Unit 2 : Assessment Tools - Norm Referenced Tests - Intelligence and achievement tests, Vocational Aptitude Tests, Criterion referenced tests and functional assessment tools, MDPS, FACP portage Guide, Vocational Assessment (VAPS) Unit 3 : Functional academics - reading, working and mathematics teachingspecial materials, generalizat ion, (Time, Money, Measurement andfunctioned academics) Unit 4 : Adaptive equipments for teaching activities for daily living Unit 5 : Adaptations for domestic and prevocational activities.
-XIV Teaching practice in Mental Retardation (A) Curricular Activities in Group Teaching Objective: Marks : 75 On completion of these practicals, the trainee shall: Plan a lesson (i.e., select aim, objective, strategies, teaching aids, time and place) and convert the planned lesson into an instruction class for imparting knowledge to and/or develop skills in persons with mental retardation.
+Unit 2 : Assessment Tools - Norm Referenced Tests - Intelligence and achievement tests, Vocational Aptitude Tests, Criterion referenced tests and functional assessment tools, MDPS, FACP portage Guide, Vocational Assessment (VAPS) Unit 3 : Functional academics - reading, working and mathematics teaching special materials, generalizat ion, (Time, Money, Measurement and functioned academics) Unit 4 : Adaptive equipments for teaching activities for daily living

+Unit 5 : Adaptations for domestic and prevocational activities.
+XIV Teaching practice in Mental Retardation (A) Curricular Activities in Group Teaching Objective: On completion of these practicals, the trainee shall: Plan a lesson (i.e., select aim, objective, strategies, teaching aids, time and place) and convert the planned lesson into an instruction class for imparting knowledge to and/or develop skills in persons with mental retardation.
 Evaluate the effect of teaching on the student and difficulties faced in imparting instructions and suggest changes for improving the programme.
 The trainee is expected under supervision to develop 15 curricular lessons taking into account the varying current levels of the cases and covering all curricular areas and all levels of Mental Retardation.
 Collect background information through educational assessment on all students of the class.
 Select primary goals and specific objective.
 Develop and implement the lesson plan with appropriate TLM.
-Evaluate the effect of teaching on the student and prepare correct measures.

-(B) Co-Curricular Activities in Group Teaching Marks : 75 Objective: Plan lesson (i.e. select aim, objective, strategies, teaching aids, time and place) in yogasana, physical training, music, drama, dance and movement arts and crafts and games and convert the planned lesson into an instruction class for developing appropriate skills used to enhance the adaptive repertoire of the child.15 Evaluate the effect of teaching on the student and difficulties faced in imparting instructions and suggest changes for improving the effectiveness of the programme.
-Procedure: The trainee must be first trained in each of the Co-curricular areas by an expert following areas are to be taught to the trainees : Tadasana, Trikonasana, RarsvaVttanasana, Utkatasana, Uttanasana, Dvipadapitham, Apanasana, Chakravakasana, Vajrasana, AdhomukhaSaranasana, Janusisna, PaschiMatanasana, Salabhasana, Bhujangasana.
-The 15 lessons of the Teacher Trainee must cover the Co-curricular areas as listed in objective.
+Marks : 75 (B) Evaluate the effect of teaching on the student and prepare correct measures.
+Co-Curricular Activities in Group Teaching Objective: Plan lesson (i.e. select aim, objective, strategies, teaching aids, time and place) in yogasana, physical training, music, drama, dance and movement arts and crafts and games and convert the planned lesson into an instruction class for developing appropriate skills used to enhance the adaptive repertoire of the child.15 Evaluate the effect of teaching on the student and difficulties faced in imparting instructions and suggest changes for improving the Marks : 75 effectiveness of the programme.
+Procedure: The trainee must be first trained in each of the Co-curricular areas by an expert following areas are to be taught to the trainees : Tadasana, Trikonasana, Rarsva Vttanasana, Utkatasana, Uttanasana, Dvipadapitham, Apanasana, Chakravakasana, Vajrasana, Adhomukha Saranasana, Janusisna, Paschi Matanasana, Salabhasana, Bhujangasana.

+areas as listed in objective.
 Each lesson plan is to be submitted to the master trainees for approval.
 The trainee teacher will not be allowed to conduct the instruction class unless the lesson plan is approved by the master trainer.
+1 Educational assessment and program planning (IEP) for at least 2 children with MR 120 Hrs.